skabbina/katacoda-scenarios/network-policies/step1.md

-Network Policies are configured and enforced by the Kunberntes CNI such as `Calico` or `Weavenet`.
+Network Policies are configured and enforced by the Kunberntes CNI.
 Default CNI in this environment is `flannel`, which does not support network policies.

-Spin-up a single node kubernetes from scratch.
+So Spin-up a single node kubernetes from scratch and install Calico CNI.
 This may take few minutes.
 ```
 kubeadm init --pod-network-cidr=192.168.0.0/16 --kubernetes-version $(kubeadm version -o short)
 mkdir -p $HOME/.kube